EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 --mount type=tmpfs,destination=/run
 ```

-If we want to set our password, we can add it to the `env-file.txt` as follows:
+If we want to set our password, we can add it to a `ces-run` `env-file.txt` as follows:

 ```text
 PASSWORD=test